AndreiMarhatau/codex-docker/DOCKER_AGENTS.md

 - Run the full suite of relevant checks after edits (tests, lints, builds); never limit runs to just touched files.
 - Ensure every non-doc change is covered by tests or other verification; install any needed tools to run them.
-- Always run `codex-review` command after you applied all changes and verified with tests and tools - it will review uncommitted changes and report back with found issues, re-run until it reports no issues, fixing anything it flags.
+- Always run `codex-review "<short summary of the user's request>"` after you applied all changes and verified with tests/tools.
+The helper forwards that summary into its review prompt so the reviewer knows why changes were made.
+Re-run until it reports no issues, fixing anything it flags.
 - Reply to the user only when work is fully verified, or if blocked by open questions/unclear requirements.